People

 ELLIE BRISKIN

-Ellie Briskin is a first-year Ph.D. student in the Clinical Psychology program at Teachers College, Columbia University.
+Ellie Briskin is a second-year Ph.D. student in the Clinical Psychology program at Teachers College, Columbia University.
 After graduating from Dartmouth College with a B.A. in Psychology, Ellie spent two years working at the Center for Health Outcomes and Interdisciplinary Research at Massachusetts General Hospital.
 In this role, Ellie coordinated mindfulness-based interventions for individuals coping with health challenges and comorbid psychological distress.
 Ellie later worked as a research coordinator in the Solomonov Lab at Weill Cornell Medicine, where she supported research aimed at developing scalable, neuroscience-informed psychotherapies for depression.
-Ellie is interested in investigating the transdiagnostic factors that maintain emotional distress, and hopes her research can inform more effective treatments for anxiety and mood disorders across diverse populations.
+Ellie is interested in investigating the transdiagnostic factors that maintain emotional distress, with a focus on how emotional and behavioral dysregulation impacts quality of life.
+She hopes her research can inform more effective treatments for anxiety and mood disorders across diverse populations, and is passionate about making evidence-based psychosocial resources more widely accessible.

 Research Assistants